sic2/HaptiQ/README.md

 # Collaborating

-This project is currently under beta development and the designing is constantly changing.
+This project is currently under alpha development and the designing is constantly changing.

 Please do create a branch of the project if a new feature has to be implemented.
 Also, use the issue tracking on GitHub if any bug is found or new functionality is wanted.